 According to the US Geological Survey, the average person uses 80-100 gallons of water daily if a disaster strikes, and regular water usage is drastically reduced for survival purposes.

-The concept of using your bathtub(s) for emergency storage is an excellent survival backup plan that requires minimal preparation and can provide as much as 100 gallons per bathtub in your home, an innovative and simple solution.
+Using your bathtub(s) for emergency storage is an excellent survival backup plan that requires minimal preparation and can provide as much as 100 gallons per bathtub in your home, an innovative and simple solution.

 This solution should not replace stored water but complement what you currently do as a backup.

 Water is a priority in a survival situation.
-You can count on that most people will not be prepared and depend on the authorities, local stores, or family and friends to provide for their needs.
+You can count on the fact that most people will not be prepared and depend on the authorities, local stores, or family and friends to provide for their needs.
 Hurricane Sandy and Katrina provided many examples of people not being prepared.

 Buy: WaterBOB Bathtub Emergency Storage Container at Amazon